nigelconnor/betTracker/README.md

 Name: Nigel O'Connor

 ## Overview.
 The BetTracker app is to allow a user to track their bets in one place.
-People may have bets with many bookies
+People may have bets with many bookies which is difficult to manange.
-       and this app is to help the user with this issue.

- List of user features (excluding user registration and authentication)
+## Features

  + Add bet
  + Edit bet